MrYorkshire/MrYorkshire/README.md

-- ABOUT ME:
+### ABOUT ME:

-  LUAU Developer who works for many different roblox games.
-  Commonly called TheTerrierKnight or just Knight.
+Luau Developer who primarily develops for games or works for closed source projects.
+I'm Commonly called TheTerrierKnight online or sometines just Knight.

-  I also make stuff from time to time in other programming languages.
+I also make stuff from time to time in other programming languages such as Go, Python, JavaScript etc.

-  CONTACT INFOMATION:
+### CONTACT INFOMATION:
-- Discord (Best Way to Reach Me): theterrierknight.
+Discord (Best Way to Reach Me): theterrierknight.

-  ADDITIONAL NOTES:
+### ADDITIONAL NOTES:
-- Do not send spam or random messages and/or requests to me or my repos.
+Do not send spam or random messages to me.
+People that I do not know well will be likely ignored.